 Yes, at this stage all you need to do is let us know at the end of the session when you will be in next or make contact before the session you would like to participate in.

 - What sort of people do CrossFit?

 Anyone and everyone can do CrossFit.
-As the workouts are scalable, they are designed to effectively challenge a 20 year old footy player, a 40 year old housewife, or a 70 year old senior.
+As the workouts are scalable, (adjusted to the individuals level of fitness or movement), they are designed to effectively challenge a 20 year old footy player, a 40 year old housewife, or a 70 year old senior.
 No matter who you are, prepare to be stronger, fitter, and more mobile than you’ve ever been in your life.

 - Do I have to be fit and strong to do CrossFit?

 No. Everyone starts somewhere, and the skills and workouts are adjusted to the individual.
 You will never be too unfit or too weak or too old for CrossFit.

 - What if I’m already fit and strong?